-Did you know that eating fish is really good for us?
 Fish gives us protein which helps us to grow and build strong muscles.
 There's white fish, like cod or haddock, and oily fish, like salmon or mackerel.
 The oily fish is super good for us, even though it has more fat in it.
-Oily fish contains Omega 3 oils which are really good for our heart health.
-We should all try to eat two portions of fish each week, one of which should be oily fish.
+Oily fish contains Omega 3 oils and vitamin D which are really good for our heart health.
+We should all try to eat at least two portions of fish each week, one of which should be oily fish.